orlandos-nl/MongoKitten/CONTRIBUTING.md

 This way you're reading how the code at hand works and helps future contributors and users understand the code better, too.

-### Build script

-We use a few tools to aid in the development of MongoKitten, including SwiftLint and Sourcery.
-While not strictly neccesary to contribute to MongoKitten, they help keep some code up to date and ensure code quality on a few critical points.

-Because it is not possible to include these tools as a build phase with the Swift Package Manager, the MongoKitten repository contains a script, `GenerateXcodeproj.rb`, that does the following things:

-- It calls `swift package generate-xcodeproj`
-- It opens the generated Xcode project and adds some files to it that SPM doesn't (like this readme and configuration files)
-- It configures a build phase for SwiftLint and Sourcery

-To use the build script, first install the `xcodeproj` Rubygem by running `sudo gem install xcodeproj`.
-You can then generate the Xcode project by running `./GenerateXcodeproj.rb` from the project root directory.

 ### Related projects

 - [NIO](https://github.com/apple/swift-nio)